nespinoza/stsci-exocoffee/index.md

 ### Who can join the Exocoffee?

-Everyone is invited to join to our sessions, in particular STScI folks and the JHU community.
+Everyone is invited to join to our sessions, in particular STScI folks and the John Hopkins University (JHU) community.
 As long as you have interest in exoplanetary science, you are welcome to join our sessions.

 ### When?
 Where?